public interface Iterable

 throwing away elements after the second one and using null for the key or value for the case of a shortened list.

-- the closure used for transforming, which has an item from self as the parameter and
+transform - the closure used for transforming, which has an item from self as the parameter and

-- the Map into which the transformed entries are putIterates through this Iterable transforming each item using the closure as a transformer into a map entry, returning the supplied map with all the transformed entries added to it.
+keyTransform - a function for transforming Iterable elements into keysvalueTransform - a function for transforming Iterable elements into valuesIterates through this Iterable transforming each item using the closure as a transformer into a map entry, returning the supplied map with all the transformed entries added to it.

 While we strongly discourage using a list of size other than 2, Groovy's normal semantics apply in this case;